michelin/Evergreen-Patterns/content/practices & cases/Capacity Planning on Azure.md

 # Generic Capacity Planing Steps

-Here we refer Capacity Planning as activities to understand the future needs of capacities of resources and define a actionable plan to guarantee the supply at committed time.
+We consider Capacity Planning as activities to estimate future needs of capacities of resources and define a actionable plan to guarantee the supply at committed time.

 Resources here include both IT hardware, software and services.

 Capacity Planning is an art of balance.
-You'd ensure when required, you have the right resources with just right amounts, neither lack of resources, i.e under-capacity, nor waste of resources, i.e over-capacity.
+You'd ensure when required, you have the right resources with just right amounts.
+We want to avoid 2 situations
+- Over-Capacity, where too many resources are provided or used for nothing, which is waste.
+- Under-Capacity, where not rnough resources are available to meet the requirements, which will casue system performance issue and ruin the user experiences and impact business results.

+Depending on nature of IT systems and priorities of company, one risk could be taken more serious than another.
+For example, if cost saving is more critical, Over-Capacity should be more carefully watched and handled.

 We breakdown Capacity Planning into following iterative steps: